petrukhinandrew/dotnet-tac/README.md

 - handling instance..ctor as another stmt / expr
 - introduce special instances for raw mem access (initobj handling for example)
 - defaul ctor, ctor call, other instance init methods separation
+- new mechanism that pops <= N addrs from stack on pop